How business agility protects your bottom line by helping you build resilient systems

 The resulting process has several goals:

-1. It creates a mnemonic delivery teams in the organization can use as a reference to think about whether their delivery process is properly encompassing the governance needs.
+1. It creates a mnemonic delivery team in the organization that can be used as a reference to think about whether their delivery process is properly encompassing the governance needs.

 2. It provides a guide to help think through whether the controls being put into place satisfy the purpose of the control objectives.